VerifyTests/Verify/docs/mdsource/compared-to-approvaltests.source.md

  * The command to accept the new verified is copied to the clipboard.
  * The difference between the received and verified files is displayed in a diff tool.

-In ApprovalTests both these features are opt-in through a attributes.
+In ApprovalTests both these features are opt-in through attributes.